KimlyTor/SimpleToDo_kt/README.md

-# Project 1 - *SimpleToDo*
+# Project 1 - *Simple To Do*

-** SimpleToDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+** Simple To Do** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Kimly Tor**